 Michael Ingram reiterated that the prioritization remains provisional until the revenue forecasts are finalized.
-The current fiscal climate indicates constrained resources, with the existing Capital Improvement Program already exceeding realistic funding capacity.
+The current fiscal climate indicates constrained resources, with the existing Capital Investment Program already exceeding realistic funding capacity.
 Future funding allocations will need to be limited and carefully targeted.

-Michael Ingram said some of the projects highlighted during public comments, specifically 112th Avenue NE at NE 10th Street, and NE 12th Street at 116th Avenue NE, NE 4th Street at Bellevue Transportation Commission May 8, 2025 Page 4

-116th Avenue NE, and SE 1st Street at 116th Avenue SE, are all locations where the analysis done for the Comprehensive Plan showed there may be problems down the line.
-Those projects are included as placeholders, typically assigned \$300,000 each, as a means to acknowledge the need for additional analysis.
+Michael Ingram said some of the projects highlighted during public comments, specifically 112th Avenue NE at NE 10th Street, and NE 12th Street at 116th Avenue NE, NE 4th Street at 116th Avenue NE, and SE 2nd Street at 116th Avenue SE, are all locations where the analysis done for the Comprehensive Plan showed there may be problems down the line.
+Those projects are included as placeholders totaling \$300,000, but the staff acknowledge the need for additional analysis.